Winter butterfly aggregations are spectacular, but they are also inherently fragile.

-Butterfly aggregations are spectacular.
-However, they are also inherently fragile, and the success of their migration and populations depends on their survival at the wintering sites.
-We have to be careful not to disturb the butterflies while observing them.
+The success of their migration and populations depends on their survival at wintering sites.
+Take care not to disturb the butterflies while observing them.

 Marvel at the amazing sight!